 Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.
 Proverbs 3:5-6

-I had expected something different.
-Something very different.
-What I have experienced before would have led me to expect a complaint or a woe-is-me diatribe.
-And I got Jesus.
+I had expected something different, something very different.
+My past experiences had me expecting a complaint or a woe-is-me diatribe.
+Instead, I got Jesus.
 Just Jesus.

 Are you focused on what you have or what you don't have?